kensykora/loaderio-verifier/README.md

 # Contributing

 Pull requests welcomed.
 Please ensure you create your edits in a branch off of the `develop` branch, not the `master` branch.
+Develop builds can be installed from the nuget project feed https://ci.appveyor.com/nuget/loaderio-verifier-25pownxbfgr1/